 - Discovering bugs faster, patching problems quicker.
 Since code changes are integrated more frequently, CI makes it easier to detect and fix bugs, errors, and other incompatibilities much earlier in the software development process.
 This is especially pertinent with bug fixes with high priority levels for deployment, especially those that fix zero-day bugs.

 - Reducing failure and mitigating risk.
 CI/CD provides several layers of safeguards and protections throughout the development lifecycle and deployment stages.
-The cumulative effect of these fail-safe and fail smart mechanisms reduce the exposure to risk faced by software development teams to produce viable code.
+The cumulative effect of these fail-safe and fail-smart mechanisms reduces the exposure to risk faced by software development teams to produce viable code.

 - Improves quality control and minimizes opportunities for human error.
 Automation removes the need for error-prone human intervention.
 CI triggers a new build each time code changes are merged into the central repository.
-This is usually accompanied by unit tests and integration tests to ensure the new code is compatible with the rest of the system.
+This is usually accompanied by unit tests and integration tests to ensure the new code is compatible within the system.
 This largely frictionless process is a best practice that introduces a measure of quality control and assurance into the system.

 - Encouraging experimentation and innovation.
 The DevOps mindset of introducing small chunks of code emboldens innovation.
 Primarily because the process poses a much smaller risk exposure, so teams are granted more latitude to experiment and innovate.
 This encourages the startup ethos to “move fast and break things.”

 - Creating dependable releases.
 As mentioned above, the deployment of frequent, yet small batches of software poses less risk.
-The smaller deployment footprint is also easier to manage, especially when it comes to finding where and when bugs were introduced into the system.
+The smaller deployment footprint is also easier to manage, especially for finding if bugs were introduced into the system.
 In most cases, it could be as simple as identifying the most recent deployment that triggered the bug.

 CI/CD pipelines are an essential feature for modern software development and help produce high-quality software products in a fast-paced software industry.

-If you want to learn more about contemporary, cutting-edge advances in the tech industry, subscribe to The QA Lead newsletter or simply check out other articles on this blog.
+If you want to learn more about contemporary, cutting-edge advances in the tech industry, subscribe to The QA Lead newsletter.